donny/donny.github.io/_posts/2013-08-12-a-cursory-look-at-llvm-and-clang.md

     $ lli -load=/System/Library/Frameworks/Foundation.framework/Versions/Current/Foundation test.bc
     2013-08-12 22:23:50.181 lli[9516:707] Hello World

 Well, that's it.
 A cursory look at LLVM and Clang.
-A highly recommended [article](http://www.aosabook.org/en/llvm.html) on LLVM by [Chris Lattner](http://www.nondot.org/sabre/) himself can be found in The Architecture of Open Source Applications [book](http://aosabook.org/en/index.html).
+More to come.
+Oh by the way, a highly recommended [article](http://www.aosabook.org/en/llvm.html) on LLVM by [Chris Lattner](http://www.nondot.org/sabre/) himself can be found in The Architecture of Open Source Applications [book](http://aosabook.org/en/index.html).